FENECON Home 20 & 30 assembly and operating instructions

 If a second battery tower is available, the parallel box is attached to the second battery tower instead of the EMS box.

 To do this, repeat the steps from chapter 6.2.4.
-In step 8, insert the FENECON Home 20 & 30 parallel box instead of the FENECON Home 20 & 30 EMS box. |
+In step 8, attach the FENECON Home 20 & 30 parallel box instead of the FENECON Home 20 & 30 EMS box. |

 7.1.2.
 Assembly of battery tower 3 to 4 with FENECON Home 20 & 30 extension box

-If there is a third to fifth battery tower, the extension box is attached to the third to fourth battery tower instead of the EMS box.
+If there is a third to fifth battery tower, the Extension box is attached to the third to fourth battery tower instead of the EMS box.

 To do this, repeat the steps from chapter 6.2.4.
-In step 8, insert the FENECON Home 20 & 30 extension box instead of the FENECON Home 20 & 30 EMS box. |
+In step 8, attach the FENECON Home 20 & 30 extension box instead of the FENECON Home 20 & 30 box. |

 7.2.
 Electrical installation of additional battery towers

-1. Use the enclosed 3m DC cable to connect the second battery tower with the plugged-on parallel box to the Inverter. |
+1. Use the enclosed 3m DC cable to connect the second battery tower with the plugged-on parallel box to the inverter. |

 7.2.2.
 DC cable between the third to fourth battery tower and parallel box